j-sieben/PIT/Doc/installing_pit.md

 ## Installing the supporting APEX application

-PIT ships with an APEX application that allows you to manage PIT messages and global application parameters.
+`PIT` ships with an APEX application that allows you to manage `PIT` messages and global application parameters.
 For some it is easier to set parameters and create messages graphically than to use PL/SQL API calls.
 To install the supporting APEX application, it is expected that you have an APEX workspace.
 The workspace schema is referenced as the `PIT_USER` lateron, as this should be a schema different to the owner of `PIT`.
 Basically, there is no difference in a PIT client user and the APEX schema user, as both are simply using `PIT`.
 By installing the maintenance application, the client grants and some additional grants required are set.

-There has been a changed approach in regard to the APEX application maintaining PIT.
+There has been a changed approach in regard to the APEX application maintaining `PIT`.
 It used to be a very basic application in earlier releases.
 To be honest, I didn't use it too much as I normaly work with the installation files directly.
 But I wanted to improve the application, partly because I plan to create a second Oracle Jet-based interface for it.
 I want to use this small application as a proof of concept for a broader architecture problem, namely writing database applications that are UI-independent.

 Writing APEX applications covering a wide range of APEX versions (from 5.1 to 20.x) is a challenge for developers.
 The reason is that APIs change, new functions appear while others disappear.
 A possible solution would be to use only functions that were already available in version 5.1 and just leave the application as it is.
 But if you want to use newer functions of APEX, such as new form regions from version 19.1 on, the challenge will be that your API won't work the way it used to.
-This is especially true if you are bound to an `XAPI` approach.
-In such an environment no direct write access to tables will be granted, making all DML-processes built into APEX useless.
+This is especially true if you don't have direct write access to tables but use a `XAPI` based approach instead.
+This makes all DML-processes built into APEX useless as they require direct write access.
+The problem for you as a developer: The way to get access to the session state changes, forcing you to recode your controller packages.

 Therefore I decided to rely on my utilities named `UTL_TEXT` and `UTL_APEX` to sort out those issues.
 They will stabilze the API and remove most dependencies to APEX from the the controller logic within the APEX schema.
 Unfortunately, this will make installation a bit more complex.
 Before installing the APEX application, you need to install those utilities.
 I could have included them in the download, but that would have meant copying code between git repositories with all related problems such as newer versions etc. I don't want to do that.